xamarin/urho-samples/SmartHome/README.md

 2. Client - Xamarin.Forms application for Android, iOS and UWP.
 Displays Scanner's data.

 The connection between both apps is established using TCP\IP where the Client is the host and shares it's IP via QR code.
-Scanner sends continually sends spatial mapping data and current position, also it allows user to manually mark smart devices (e.g. wi-fi bulbs) in order to control them in the Client app.
+Scanner continuously sends spatial mapping data.
+Also, it allows user to manually mark smart devices (e.g. wi-fi bulbs) in order to be able to control them in the Client app.

 ![Screenshot](Screenshots/Screenshot.gif)